fg24davies/party-parrots-client/README.md

 ### ✏️ Some things that would be nice to add

 - [] Deleting birds after a complete application
-- [] Testing! - There is minimal testing in the app and I would like to learn how to test better in React
+- [] Testing! - There is minimal testing in the app and I would like to learn how to test better in React Native (end to end with Cypress/Detox)

 ----